Review: Five Hundred Bucks – “$500”

 Catharsis through creativity between calm and calamity!

-There’s a solid musical history in the lineup of Philadelphia’s (Bella Vista Social Club, Captain We’re Sinking et. al.) including their debut album’s architect Jeff Riddle.
+There’s a solid musical history in the lineup of Philadelphia’s Five Hundred Bucks (Bella Vista Social Club, Captain We’re Sinking et. al.) including their debut album’s architect Jeff Riddle.
 It’s not exactly hard to place my finger on the origins of the arrangements on $500 and it doesn’t take long to realize there’s two sides to this record and possibly Riddle himself.
 Loosely lumped into a couple categories, there’s the sad and soulful sort, the singer-songwriter singing songs about the struggles inside himself with an americana-esque approach, and then there’s the angry and angst riddled (see what I did there?) antithesis, the one most might recognize from The Holy Mess.
 In terms of intensity, there’s tons of peaks and valleys but, within the ups and downs, there’s interplay between opposing sides allowing some cohesion and continuity in the contrast.
 It’s like a boxing match between two opponents, one of which lacks the brute force of the other but makes up for it with ingenuity and precision, it certainly makes for a fascinating fight.

 On one hand, there’s the faster, familiar, good old fashioned punk side and the dirty introduction to the darkness contained within the opening track, “Animal,” seems a fitting start to an emotionally charged and varied track list.
 It’s poetic imagery would play out perfectly for the soundtrack of Pet Sematary and as the author draws similarities between his psyche and the symptoms of of a “cornered animal,” the menacing sounds that accompany are equally as frightening combining the Nostalgic sounds of Nirvana with with a nudge toward None More Black.
 “This Welcome Mat Is A Landmine” is another track with the more pronounced version of Riddle’s unique vocal cadence and becomes more apparent as the song continues to it’s conclusion, stretching out only a handful of words into multiple lines of prose.
 I’m getting a touch of Timeshares.
 “Too High To Cry (Too Rare To Care)” is another simplistic mix of major and minor chords combined with relatable lyrics reminiscent of Billy Joe Armstrong with a nasally snear and more of the affected accentuation of single words with even more of the same in “Spinal” where power chords and downbeats create the foundation but it still retains the same blues inspired influences found scattered across the record.
 It could be I’m noticing resemblances to Riddle’s past work though part of me feels he just listened to Kerplunk on repeat as a kid.